Bail in the United States: Effect on trials

 Moreover, a court's decision to grant or deny bail has a direct impact on the outcome of a criminal case.
-Incarcerated defendants are significantly less able to prepare a legal defense comparised with someone on bail who is unrestricted or perhaps conditionally restricted to home confinement.
+Incarcerated defendants are significantly less able to prepare a legal defense compared with someone on bail who is unrestricted or perhaps conditionally restricted to home confinement.
 They are also unable to arrange meetings with suspected witnesses, and/or provide their attorney with important information about the case, thus creating logistical barriers.
 Furthermore, the paper finds that because more defendants are now less likely to be allowed a pretrial release, the prosecution's bargaining position is enhanced in plea negotiations, where incarcerated defendants are promised time off in exchange for their cooperation or plea of guilty.
 People that are denied bail are more likely to plead guilty whether or not they are actually guilty, and empirical research has found that pretrial detention can be particularly improperly coercive for people held on low-level charges, since their official sentences of incarceration would often be shorter than the time they are incarcerated pretrial Further, those denied bail and held pretrial are often sentenced to longer amounts of time than those who are granted pretrial release.
 In the juvenile justice context, being detained pretrial without bail has been found to have negative effects on downstream case outcomes such as dismissal, conviction, and sentencing, with the effects significantly harsher for Black youth than for their White and Hispanic counterparts.

 Bias

 Moreover, bail policies and bail decisions have been demonstrated to be applied disproportionately harmfully against black and Latino defendants, particularly males.
-This can be attributed to internalized racial prejudices among judges and bail officers, and also to how current bail policies fail to protect them from such discrimination.
-When combined with the bail system's favor towards the wealthy, it is found that people of color of low socioeconomic backgrounds suffer most in the justice system, a further violation of the Equal Protection Clause.

 Test data from the bail bond market in New Haven, Connecticut, also shows the existence of discrimination based on race when bail is set for minority defendants.
 Specifically, black and Hispanic defendants generally received disproportionately high bail charges.
-In order to fight against racial discrimination, some suggest a “color-blind” bail solution that sets bail based on the average offender, regardless of race or gender.
+In order to fight against racial discrimination, some suggest a "color-blind" bail solution that sets bail based on the average offender, regardless of race or gender.